 Australian Market Significantly Lower

-Among the major miners, BHP Group is losing more than 1 percent, Mineral Resources is sliding almost 9 percent, Rio Tinto is down 1.5 percent and Fortescue Metals is declining almost 4 percent.
+Among major miners, BHP Group is edging up 0.3 percent and Rio Tinto is gaining almost 1 percent, while Mineral Resources is declining more than 3 percent and Fortescue Metals is losing almost 1 percent.

 Oil stocks are mostly lower.
-Origin Energy is losing almost 5 percent, while Woodside Energy, Beach energy and Santos are down more than 2 percent each.
+Woodside Energy is edging down 0.2 percent, while Santos and Beach energy are losing almost 1 percent each.
+Origin Energy is edging up 0.5 percent.

-Among tech stocks, Afterpay owner Block and Appen are losing more than 5 percent each, while Xero is down almost 2 percent, Zip is plunging more than 10 percent and WiseTech Global is slipping almost 1 percent.
+In the tech space, Appen is advancing more than 6 percent and WiseTech Global is edging up 0.2 percent, while Xero is losing 1.5 percent, Zip is declining more than 2 percent and Afterpay owner Block is slipping almost 5 percent.

-On Wall Street, stocks moved sharply lower over the course of the trading day on Monday after showing a lack of direction early in the session.
-The major averages all showed significant moves to the downside, with the tech-heavy Nasdaq plunging to a four-month closing low.
+On the Wall Street, stocks staged a valiant recovery attempt over the course of the trading day on Tuesday after moving sharply lower early in the session, only to once again come under pressure going into the close.

-Meanwhile, the major European markets also showed strong moves to the upside on the day.
-While the German DAX Index surged by 2.6 percent, the French CAC 40 Index jumped by 1.1 percent and the U.K.'s FTSE 100 Index climbed by 0.7 percent.
+The major European markets also showed significant moves to the downside.
+While the German DAX Index plunged by 3.5 percent, the French CAC 40 Index dove by 1.9 percent and the U.K.'s FTSE 100 Index tumbled by 1.3 percent.

-Crude oil prices fell sharply to a near three-month low on Monday, weighed down by concerns about possible excess supply in the market after reports said OPEC and allies would go ahead with a plan of oil output increase in April.
-West Texas Intermediate Crude oil futures for March settled lower by $1.39 or nearly 2 percent, at $68.37 a barrel.
+Crude oil prices settled lower on Tuesday amid concerns about possible excess supply in the market after OPEC and allies decided to go ahead with their plans of increasing crude output.
+West Texas Intermediate Crude oil futures for April closed down $0.11 or about 0.2 percent at $68.26 a barrel, settling lower for the third consecutive session.

 3 Knaller-Aktien im BX Musterportfolio📈: LPL Finance, Blackstone & Ares Management mit François Bloch